drandreaskrueger/lockbydir/README.md

 ### @parameters

-Default TIMEOUT, and PATIENCE can be changed in each DLock instance.
+Default TIMEOUT, and PATIENCE can be changed in each DLock instance, or by subclassing DLock.

 * TIMEOUT: Seconds after which the lock opens automatically.
 * PATIENCE: Seconds after which no more hope to acquire the lock.